 There are various kinds of virtual reality from fully immersive and non-immersive to collaborative and web-based.
 The VR everyone is excited about is the fully-immersive variation because this is the explorable and interactive 3D computer-created world that can take you to places reality might not allow for, be that walking on Mars or driving around the mountains in a sports car.

 Where did virtual reality come from?

 VR as we know it today has been kicking around for decades.
-To give you an idea, the first head-mounted display wasn't Oculus, even though this is the device that arguably drove the VR renaissance, it was a device called Headsight that was created in the 1960s.
-But there were non-digital predecessors, all the way from 360 degree paintings that had the same aim: to take your experience to another place.
+To give you an idea, the first head-mounted display wasn't an Oculus Rift, even though this is the device that arguably drove the VR renaissance, it was a device called Headsight that was created in the 1960s.
+But there were non-digital predecessors, all the way from 360-degree paintings that had the same aim: to take your experience to another place.
 VR is the wise guy in tech and not just because it is old.

 The technology has been used for all sorts of things over its 200 years from science and medicine to training pilots and helping architects present their latest skyscraper, allowing people to experience walking through it before a brick has been laid.

 Yes, the current focus might be largely on gaming, but that's not all that VR is good for.
 VR has plenty of applications and this is only likely to expand as the technology develops further.